Malachite

 covering all areas of lapidary work (faceting equipment, laps,

 saws, cabbing equipment, tumblers, sphere makers etc).
-I
+I found

-the greatest concentration of equipment suppliers this year.
+greatest concentration of equipment suppliers this year.

-Mineral specimens were available at many of the shows, but
+Mineral specimens were available at many of the shows, but the

 Photos: by row, L to R